-The New Common Rule has been delayed six months and will be effective July 19, 2018.
-To see how the UA will implement the 2018 rules please click here.
-To see a summary of the Common Rule powerpoint click here.
+The New Common Rule has been delayed until January 21, 2019.
+To see how the UA will implement the new rules please click here.

 Applications for Review

 If you are having trouble getting the forms to download outside of your web browser please read these instructions here.

 The Determination of Human Research form should be used when it is unclear if the proposed activities require review by an Institutional Review Board (IRB).
 If the proposed study clearly is Human Research, do not complete this form!
 Instead, please submit the appropriate application for review and approval by the IRB.
 The Human Subjects Protection Program will provide a written determination which can be used to provide sponsors, collaborators, journal editors, and others with verification from an impartial source as to whether or not the proposed activities require IRB approval.

 Application for review of a proposed study involving collection of data from or interaction with human subjects, study involving existing records review, data abstraction, and analysis and requests that IRB oversight be deferred to a non-University of Arizona IRB.

 Request for University of Arizona Human Research Site Authorization (RedCap)

 Request for investigators who are not affiliated with the University of Arizona to access University resources to conduct human research.
 See UA Site Authorization for guidance.